 There are two categories of tests for Down syndrome that can be performed before a baby is born: screening tests and diagnostic tests.
 Prenatal screens estimate the chance of the fetus having Down syndrome.
-Most of these tests only provide a probability.
-Diagnostic tests can provide a definitive diagnosis with almost 100% accuracy.
+These tests do not tell you for sure whether your fetus has Down syndrome; they only provide a probability.
+Diagnostic tests, on the other hand, can provide a definitive diagnosis with almost 100% accuracy.

 The diagnostic procedures available for prenatal diagnosis of Down syndrome are chorionic villus sampling (CVS) and amniocentesis.
-These procedures, which carry up to a 1% risk of causing a spontaneous termination (miscarriage), are practically 100% accurate in diagnosing Down syndrome.
-Amniocentesis is usually performed in the second trimester after 15 weeks of gestation, CVS in the first trimester between 9 and 11 weeks.
+These procedures, which carry up to a 1% risk of causing a spontaneous termination (miscarriage), are nearly 100% accurate in diagnosing Down syndrome.
+Amniocentesis is usually performed in the second trimester between 15 and 20 weeks of gestation, CVS in the first trimester between 9 and 14 weeks.

 KARYOTYPE OF A FEMALE WITH TRISOMY 21